 Computer Desk Secured to Brackets with Shock Cord

 The shelf is a little wobbly as it is only a cantilever arrangement and there is some play in the brackets, but I believe it is secure and will not easily come loose.
 I also do not believe the computer will come loose from the shelf.
 Maybe a pitch poll will destroy this arrangement, but then the computer will be the least of my concerns.
-This installation worked fine for the Atlantic crossing in 2005 and my Mediterranean cruise in 2006.
-I'm sure it will continue to function adequately for my return to the U.S. in 2007.
+This installation worked fine for the Atlantic crossing in 2005, my Mediterranean cruise in 2006, the return to the USA in 2007 and has continued to serve this purpose in 2015.

 It only takes a few seconds to remove this shelf from the wet locker door for access to the locker; however, my plan is to keep foul weather gear in the shower stall while off-shore.
 So access to the wet locker should not be a frequent requirement.
 Actually the wet locker can be opened with the shelf and the computer in place, but the shelf will wipe anything on the navigation desk into the far aft corner.